 Testing is an integral part of the software development process.
 Our project plan is accompanied by a test plan.
 We develop test cases during the designing and coding of an application.

 To ensure that the delivered system is of the best quality, we promote random testing and bug bashes.
-The basic principle behind these activities is that ‘formal testing can show the presence but not the absence of errors’.
+The basic principle behind these activities is that ‘formal testing can show the presence of errors, but not their absence’.

-All our phases of software development are marked by monitoring of our progress and tuning of the processes and our efforts.
+During all phases of software development, we continually monitor the progress of our efforts and tune our processes.
 These activities encompass project management, configuration management, requirements and change management, and quality and defect management.

-Extensive use of Software Application Lifecycle Management (ALM) helps us track and monitor different areas of requirement management, software architecture, development, software testing, software maintenance, change management, continuous integration, and release management.
+Our extensive use of Software Application Lifecycle Management (ALM) helps us track and monitor the different areas of requirement management, software architecture, development, software testing, software maintenance, change management, continuous integration, and release management.